Relevancy and Engagement www.agintheclass.org

 7. After students finish filling out the right column on their poster, direct their attention to the first “Think and Discuss” section on the poster.

-8. The question – “What have you eaten or used today that came from rice, wheat, corn or soybeans?”
+8. Read the question, “What have you eaten or used today that came from rice, wheat, corn or soybeans?”
 Have student brainstorm things that they have interacted with.

 • Some example items: